-As a result of their efforts, the corporation's suggestions to the consultant will be much better than

-otherwise might have been the case

-and, in turn, the final report will

-be stronger than it would have been

-had there not been such vigorous

-I should thank, too, the many

-members who returned the membership questionnaire.
-The rate of

-return, 50 per cent, was extremely

-high - high enough so that the

-coults can be used with complete

-The cooperation of the committee

-members and those GHI members

-who are not on committees has been

-such that promise of rehabilitation

-In our zeal to ensure that no

-copies of the draft report were not

-put to use, we were embarrassed to

-discover that we had no copies to

-give a few non-committee members

-who attended the Saturday review

-session.
-They were able to share

-copies with others present, but we

-regret our oversight and the incon-

-President,

-James W. Smith

-The general crew spent several

-days this week patching Ridge

-Road.
-The area near 33, 35 and 37

-courts was completed.
-Some storm

-sewer work and removal of leaves

-from catch basins were also accom-

-The park crew has been cutting

-Springhill Lake and operating the

-chipper and leaf vacuum.
-The damaged goal posts from Braden Field

-were temporarily repaired pending

-replacement.
-The CETA crew has

-continued working on the drainage

-swale along Braden Field.
-A tree

-that was to be left standing near

-the addition to the Municipal Building had to be removed to accommodate the re-routing of the sanitary

-The building maintenance crew

-along street shoulders in

-Greenhelt, Homes, Inc.
+On behalf of the Board of Directors, I wish to thank those 54 GHI committee members who participated in reviewing the draft "Planning and Rehabilitation Study."
+These members met at least one evening and all day Saturday of last week to evaluate, comment on and criticize the draft document.
+As a result of their efforts, the corporation's suggestions to the consultant will be much better than otherwise might have been the case and, in turn, the final report will be stronger than it would have been had there not been such vigorous review.
+I should thank, too, the many members who returned the membership questionnaire.
+The rate of return, 50 per cent, was extremely high - high enough so that the csults can be used with complete confidence.
+The cooperation of the committee members and those GHI members who are not on committees has been such that promise of rehabilitation appears likely to become reality.
+In our zeal to ensure that no copies of the draft report were not put to use, we were embarrassed to discover that we had no copies to give a few non-committee members who attended the Saturday review session.
+They were able to share copies with others present, but we regret our oversight and the inconvenience we caused.
+James W. Smith President, Greenbelt, Homes, Inc.

+CITY NOTES The general crew spent several days this week patching Ridge Road.
+The area near 33, 35 and 37 courts was completed.
+Some storm sewer work and removal of leaves from catch basins were also accomplished.
+The park crew has been cutting along street shoulders in Springhill Lake and operating the chipper and leaf vacuum.
+The damaged goal posts from Braden Field were temporarily repaired pending replacement.
+The CETA crew has continued working on the drainage swale along Braden Field.
+A tree that was to be left standing near the addition to the Municipal Building had to be removed to accommodate the re-routing of the sanitary The building maintenance crew as been working at the youth cen ter on the heating plant.
+Some work was done in the swimming pool filter room and at the Ridge Road Center.
+The paper collection last week netted 8 1/2 tons.